-The New Relic Infrastructure Integrations SDK lets you build a custom on-host integration.
+The Infrastructure Integrations SDK lets you build a custom on-host integration.
 This document explains the build tools and resources available for building an on-host integration with our Go language tools.

 The following tutorial is based on integrations using the SDK integration protocol v3.